ZabutonNage/Blog/docs/posts/README.md

 # The Blog Section

-::: tip Note
+::: tip New article!
-At the moment there are no published articles.
-The first one is expected to be released in mid-February 2019.

-Please try again later.
+At last!
+The first article has been published.
+It talks about implementing optional chaining with plain JavaScript.
+It gets beefed up with default values and safe function application through monadic structures for an extra smooth developer experience. → [SafeAccess](/posts/2019/SafeAccess)
 :::

 ## Some random resources

-For the time being here is a list of resources that I find relevant to share.
+Here is a list of resources that I find relevant to share.
 They also give some clues of what you can expect from this blog.

 ### JavaScript doesn't need classes